tonyx/Sharpino/Sharpino.Lib/README.md

 - Support in memory and Postgres storage.
 Support Eventstoredb (only for the LightCommandHandler).
 - Support publishing events to Kafka.
 - Example application with tests including Kafka subscriber.
-- There are no proper aggregates but rather clusters:a collection of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) forming a transactional boundary.
+- There are no proper aggregates but rather clusters: a collection of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) forming a transactional boundary.
-- A specifi practice to refactor clusters and test cluster refactoring
+- A specific technique to refactor clusters and test cluster refactoring

 ## Projects